An amendment to the bill was introduced by its sponsor, Sen. John Bonacic on Monday. It came with the clock running down on the legislative session.

 (ii) has purchased or acquired, directly or indirectly, in whole or in significant part, a person described in subparagraph (i) of this para-graph or will use that person or a covered asset in connection with interactive gaming licensed pursuant to this article.

-A spokesperson for Bonacic issued the following statement to Online Poker Report:
+A spokesperson for Bonacic issued the following statement:

 “Senator Bonacic amended the online poker bill to provide the Gaming Commission with the opportunity to take into consideration an applicant’s prior bad acts in relation to determining suitability for a license.